Skip to main content

 Middle Eastern chicken burgers

-Middle Eastern chicken burgers offer a fun, fast, and lean dinner for a busy weeknight.
-You’ll combine ground chicken and plain yogurt with coriander, chopped onion, Kosher salt, pepper, and garlic.
+Sandwiches rank high on the list of under-1,000-calorie meals for families and this healthy favorite sits at the top.
+Middle Easter chicken burgers offer a fun, fast, and lean dinner for a busy weeknight.
+You combine ground chicken and plain yogurt with coriander, chopped onion, Kosher salt, pepper, and garlic.
 Then, you’ll form the mixture into patties and fry in olive oil over medium heat.
 Serve them on toasted buns and garnish with thinly sliced tomato, red onion, and lettuce.

 Lettuce wraps

-This is another meal where you can cook the filling ahead of time and store in a sturdy, plastic storage bag or a covered container in the refrigerator.
-You’ll prepare the filling (usually chicken or turkey) by cooking it with ginger, garlic, and onion.
+This is an easy meal where you can cook the filling ahead of time and store it in a sturdy, plastic storage bag or a covered container in the refrigerator.
+Prepare the chicken or turkey filling by cooking it with ginger, garlic, and onion.
 Throw in some toasted cashews or almonds for an added crunch.
+Then, add some grilled veggies, like zucchini, squash, or asparagus to the mix.
+Bell peppers are a perfect pick too.
+The type of lettuce leaves that work best for holding the filling are iceberg, butter, or romaine.
+Serve these wraps over a bed of rice or quinoa, and you have a fast and healthy meal for an evening when you’re pressed for time.

 Shrimp scampi with ribbon pasta

 Using pre-cooked shrimp makes this one-skillet meal a breeze to prepare.
-Plus, replacing regular spaghetti with edamame noodles shaves a few minutes off the boiling time—and adds a savory flavor.
-For an additional source of protein, you might consider trying chickpea or red lentil pasta which has the same texture as its wheat counterpart.
+Plus, replacing regular spaghetti with edamame noodles shaves a few minutes off the boiling time and adds a savory flavor.
+For an additional source of protein, you might consider trying chickpea or red lentil pasta, which has the same texture as its wheat counterpart.
+Along with the pasta, you’ll mix in ribbons of squash by using a potato peeler.
+Combined with cherry tomatoes and pepper flakes, sauté this mixture in olive oil for a quick, low-calorie treat.

-chicken casserole with pasta
+Chicken casserole with pasta

 Zucchini lasagna